 After having submitted the application

-The study programmes have different admission requirements and also different documentation requirements.
-It is very important that you check the admission requirements to the programme you apply for and the information in the application recipe to ensure that you upload the required documents.The application recipe can be found in Søknadsweb in "My Applications" and you will also recive it by email shortly after having applied.
+The study programmes have different admission requirements and therefore different documentation requirements.
+It is very important that you check the admission requirements to the programme you apply for and the information in the application receipt to ensure that you upload the required documents.The application receipt can be found in Søknadsweb in "My Applications" and you will also receive it by email shortly after having applied.

 The programmes that are taught in Norwegian and the programmes that are taught in English have their own requirements.
 Read more about language requirements.

-There are a few ways to get supplementary points if you have norwegian educational background (exchange during the degree you qualify with, relevant working experience or other higher education credits then the degree you qualify with.
-It might be possible that you qualify for supplementary points, so check if you should upload more documents.
+There are a few ways to get supplementary points if you have Norwegian educational background (exchange during the degree you qualify with, relevant working experience or other higher education credits than the degree you qualify with).
+It might be possible that you qualify for supplementary points; read more about them in the section above.

 Higher education completed before 2005 in Norway may vary if all of the results have been included in the system.
-We reccommend uploading the documentation of completed degree and final transcript (grunnlag for vitnemål).
+We recommend uploading the documentation of the completed degree and final transcript (grunnlag for vitnemål).

 If your education is completed outside of UiS (but in Norway), you can check which results are in our systems when you are logged into Søknadsweb, on the page for "External Results".

-Education completed at BI, Bjørknes høyskole, or other study places with results not in the system, must be uploaded to "My Documents" within the documentation deadline.
+Education completed at BI, Bjørknes høyskole/Oslo New University College, or other study places with results not in the system, must be uploaded to "My Documents" within the documentation deadline.
 Remember to upload all of the pages, and not just the diploma or the transcript.

 If you are offered the programme you have placed as number one, you will not receive an offer for the programmes on lower priorities.
-It's therefore inportant to make sure to prioritize the programmes in your application.
+It is therefore important to make sure to prioritize the programmes in your application.

-Programmes with work experience requirements that have an application deadline 1 March cannot be rearranged after the application deadline.
+Programmes with work experience requirements that have the application deadline 5 February cannot be rearranged after the application deadline.

 Yes, for some programmes within the deadline.
 But not for all programmes.